citp/privacy-policy-historical/f/fw/fwi/fwi.co.uk.md

-Category 3: Functionality cookies.
+#### Category 3 - Functionality cookies

 These cookies allow us to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more relevant features.

-Category 3 Cookies used by Farmers Weekly:
+#### Category 3 - Cookies used by Farmers Weekly:

   * User Preferences: Preference cookies remember settings you’ve applied to this site such as Layout, Default views, Search filters, Number of Search results per page, Video bandwidth etc...
   * Optimizing User Experience: Remembering recently viewed pages.
 Remembering your last search term.